foolscapcon/foolscapcon.github.io.testbed/_includes/index.md

 <!-- tagline -->{{ site.tagline }}
-February 5–7, 2017 at the Hilton Seatac Hotel in Seattle, Washington
+February 5–7, 2017 at the Hilton Seatac Airport Hotel in Seattle, Washington

 {% assign heading = 'about' %}
 ## <a name="{{ heading }}"></a> {{ site.landing[heading] }} {#{{ heading }}}